Comprehensive Framework for Controlling Nonlinear Multi-Species Water Quality Dynamics: Case Studies

 \subsection{MS-WQ Model Order Reduction Performance}

 In this section, we assess and compare the performance of each of the proposed model order reduction procedures for multi-species water quality dynamics in terms of accuracy compared to the original full-order model, and computational time.
-For each network, we apply POD and BPOD on the linearized model and POD for the nonlinear model.
+For each network, we apply POD and BPOD on the linearized model and extended POD for the nonlinear model.
 We refer to these procedures as LPOD, LBPOD, and NLPOD, respectively.
 We note that we record the computational time needed for assembling the snapshots, obtaining the transformation matrices, and calculating the RMSE between the original and reduced-order model for a specific simulation under the same conditions.
-All these simulations are performed by applying the Implicit Upwind discretization scheme.